xenon-middleware/xenon/docs/development/adaptor/adding_adaptor.md

 The `FileSystem` implementation that is returned represents an actual filesystem or data store somewhere, usually on some remote server.
 Often, a network connection is required to communicate with this server using some protocol, and some form of authentication is required to set up this connection.
 Creating such the connection and performing the authentication is the task of `createFileSystem`.
-Once the connection is established, all relevant objects (data, network connections, etc) are be wrapped in a `GridFTPFileSystem` implementation (described below) and returned to the user.
+Once the connection is established, all relevant objects (data, network connections, etc) are be wrapped in a `FileSystem` implementation (in this case a `GridFtpFileSystem`, as described below) and returned to the user.

-Since we not want to implement the gridftp protocol ourselves, we use the JGlobus library to provide us with the necessary implementation.
+Since we not want to implement the gridftp protocol ourselves, we will use the JGlobus library to provide us with the necessary implementation.
 To use this library, we add it to our dependencies in the 'build.gradle' file in the Xenon root directory.
 This file will contain an `dependency` block containing references to libraries needed for the various adaptors:

     dependencies {